 Starting with Copy Services Manager Version 6.2.1, you can use a GUI wizard to schedule tasks.
-Currently, tasks can only be scheduled against sessions.

 The scheduled tasks can consist of one or more actions, including issuing commands, and waiting for states.

 The Wait for State action ensures that the next action in the list does not occur until the session is in the right state.
 The list of actions that you create in the wizard occur sequentially, one after the other.
 So the Wait for State action delays the next action in the task from running until the specified state is reached.
 The task fails if the state is not reached.